ChristinaYu/NaiveBayesProject/README.md

-Problem Description:</br>
+</strong>Naive Bayes</strong></br>

-Say we have a document D containing d words; call the words {X1, ..., Xd}.
+We have a document D containing d words; call the words {X1, ..., Xd}.
 The value of random variable Xi is the word found in position i in the document.
 We wish to predict the label Y of the document.
-In this project, you will implement the Naive Bayes document classifier and apply it to the classic 20 newsgroups dataset.
-In this dataset, each document is a posting that was made to one of 20 different usenet newsgroups.</br>
+In this dataset, each document is a posting that was made to one of 20 different usenet newsgroups.
+In this project, we implemented the Naive Bayes document classifier and applied it to the classic 20 newsgroups dataset.</br>
 </br>
+This project is hard coded without using machine learning libraries.</br>
-To run the project(train, test and plot), please run the makefile using the command:</br>
+To run the project(train, test and plot files), please run the makefile using the command:</br>
 make -f makefile